Events

 Danture Wickramasinghe

-The Social Scientists’ Association (SSA) hosted a talk by Professor Danture Wickramasinghe, Chair in Management Accounting at the University of Glasgow on the topic, “Micro-Accountability and Bio-Politics (Foucault) in the Gig Economy: Revisiting Disciplinary Perspectives in the Neoliberal Era” on the 20th of March 2025.
-Participants ranging from university students to young activists and academics were engaged in a discussion on the various nuances within the Gig Economy and how neoliberal economies have given the impression of empowerment to the individual while placing them under Panopticon-like levels of control using algorithms and digital platforms.
+This talk by Professor Danture Wickramasinghe, (University of Glasgow) on the 20th of March 2025 engaged participants ranging from university students to young activists and academics in a discussion on the various nuances within the Gig Economy and how neoliberal economies have given the impression of empowerment to the individual while placing them under Panopticon-like levels of control using algorithms and digital platforms.
 Professor Wickramasinghe highlights how gig platforms create a race to the bottom; cascading down to the people at the grassroot level creating a platform for micro-accountability.
 He explains how exploitative capitalism is recreated in this economy by making workers vulnerable to precarity and low wages.
 Professor Wickramasinghe’s presentation was followed by a Q&A session with the session’s participants

 Bequeathing A World: Ecological Inheritance, Generational Conflict, and Dispossession